Dr. Gary Tanchak, D.C.

 Conclusion

 Achedaway Pro has plenty of stall force.
-While the claimed 80 lbs. feels a bit exaggerated, the device is indeed hard to stall.
+While the claimed 80 lbs. feels slightly exaggerated, indeed, the device is hard to stall.
 Great for demanding users.

 Stroke Length (mm)